Skip to main content

 3. Try to remain calm and use your imagination and good judgment; give yourself time to think.

-• Consider taking Rape Aggression Defense (R.A.D.) classes with the Police Department or self-defense classes at UC San Diego Recreation.
+• Consider taking Rape Aggression Defense (R.A.D.) classes with the Police Department.

 Identity Theft